+The world is shifting to a new kind of business model.
 The way people buy has changed for good.
-It’s time for your business to change with them.
+It’s time for your business to change.

 of customers are